My Photo

 He's been a cabinet officer for a progressive western governor; a senior political and policy advisor to leading members of Congress; a candidate for public office; a serious student of American history and politics for more than a quarter-century; a director and trustee of several civic, charitable, and corporate boards; and is the author of "Not Working: Who and What's Not Working in the New Economy."

 Mitchell writes from his home base in Washington, D. C., and an away base in Annapolis, MD.
-He is a member of the Washington Institute of Foreign Affairs, an adjunct professor at George Washington University's Elliott School of International Relations, a contributor to the Council on Foreign Relations website -- www.cfr.org -- an alumnus of Haverford College and the University of Colorado, and the father of Stacey H. Mitchell, a public interest environmental lawyer.
+He is a member of the Atlantic Council of the U. S., Washington Institute of Foreign Affairs, and a former adjunct professor at George Washington University's Elliott School of International Relations and contributor to the Council on Foreign Relations website -- www.cfr.org -- He's an alumnus of Haverford College and the University of Colorado, and the father of Stacey H. Mitchell, the federal government's leading environmental prosecutor, and grandfather to Jack Collins Mitchell, who divides his time between skiing the trees and powder at Aspen, riding a Ducati with his talented father, Martin Lackovic, chef and owner of DC's Siroc restaurant, and cleverly disguising himself in Spiderman, Superman, and Batman costumes -- all before reaching the golden age of 4.

 Interests